MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-and-face-recognition.md

 - [Data retention](#data-retention): The duration that Microsoft Teams keeps the voice and face profiles of users.
 - [Admin settings](#admin-settings): Admins can turn on or off voice and face enrollment for specific users, groups of users, or the whole organization.
 They can configure the feature using the Teams Admin Center and PowerShell.
 - [Data export:](#data-export): Admins can export the voice and face profiles of users for backup or migration purposes
-- [Frequently asked questions](#frequently-asked-questions): Common questons and answers.
+- [Frequently asked questions](#frequently-asked-questions): Common questions and answers.

 By providing detailed information on how Microsoft Teams stores and handles user data, this article aims to ensure peace of mind and control for IT admins, security teams, and legal teams.